 Sri Lanka is close to the equator and is a tropical climate.
-Pack plenty of sunscreen and bug spray to keep your skin protected.
+Pack plenty of reef-safe sunscreen and bug spray to keep your skin protected.

 Bug spray with 20% DEET, IR3535, oil of lemon eucalyptus or picaridin is recommended.
 You’ll likely have better luck finding these online or at sporting goods/outdoor supply stores, rather than your local drugstore.

 Considering the high temps year round in Sri Lanka, you may want to consider a sunscreen that is meant for sports activity (read: won’t slide off from sweating!).